 Through the Sino-Danish programme, the Chinese thermal power plant sector is engaged in a series of demonstration projects aiming at demonstrating increased operational flexibility as well as fuel flexibility through increased use of biomass.
 Here, the unique Danish experience on thermal flexibility can offer valuable and critical expertise to the Chinese sector.

-Funding from the Danish Climate Envelope
+Diverse funding, including the Danish Climate Envelope

 With the Copenhagen Accord adopted at COP15 in Copenhagen in 2009, developed countries committed to provide 30 billion USD for the period 2010-2012 for developing countries.
-The financing should work as start-up funding for their climate adaptation, mitigation actions, capacity building, technological transfer and forest protection.
+The financing should work as start-up funding for their climate adaptation, mitigation actions, capacity building, technological transfer, and forest protection.
 Denmark has since 2010 provided 2 billion DKK in funding under the Danish Climate Envelope to fight climate change.
 The financial contribution from Denmark to the programme in China was 100 million DKK from 2012-2014.

 From January 2015, CNREC has reached an agreement with the British Children’s Investment Fund Foundation for support from 2015-2019.
 The investment from the British charity in CNREC is technically supported by DEA and the US National Renewable Energy Laboratory within the Boosting Renewable Energy as part of China’s Energy Revolution Programme.